Esri/Survey123Community/README.md

 Survey123 (Build 10.0.83)
 Survey123 Connect (Build 1.0.65)

+- Survey123 web site:
   - Quick links to download Survey123 Connect available in the Survey123 web site.
 Log in and look at the bottom.
+  - Minor usability fixes.
+- Survey123 Connect:
   - Delete functionality added.
 Select a survey to find a 'Delete' option in the menu.
+- Survey123 App:
+  - Minor usability fixes.
 - Survey123 workflows are compatible with https only organizations in ArcGIS Online.
 - Survey123 workflows are compatible with Portal for ArcGIS 10.3.1.
 Specify your portal address in the 'Sign In' dialog to point Survey123 at your ArcGIS Portal.